TNC ARCHIVE 2018

 Do you remember the first piece of work you completed?

 The first piece...?
 Hmm...That had to be very very long time ago because as long as I remember I had a pen in my hand.
 My parents did a great job of storing all my art since I was 2 years old.
 When I am back home we often go through the cabinets, files, and closets full of my childhood book projects, posters, illustrations, sketchbooks.. it is an endless source of inspiration for my grown-up self.
-I admire the freedom of a color and mark I used as a kid.
+I admire the freedom of a colour and mark I used as a kid.

 A lot of stories, words, animals, and people.
 I really loved drawing dogs and women.
 I have one drawing where I drew with a new blue ink pen I think 400 of women, standing next to each other, piling like on a huge subway station, or pretending to be a human forest staring out off the paper.
 Each of them is different.